 The Business evaluates its investments and other significant relationships to determine whether any investee is a variable interest entity ("VIE").
 If the Business concludes that an investee is a VIE, the Business evaluates its power to direct the activities of the investee, its obligation to absorb the expected losses of the investee and its right to receive the expected residual returns of the investee to determine whether the Business is the primary beneficiary of the investee.
-If the Business is the primary beneficiary of a VIE, the Business consolidates such entity and reflects the non-controlling interest of other beneficiaries of that entity.
-The Business does not have any investments in variable interest entities requiring consolidation.
+If the Business is the primary beneficiary of a VIE, the Business does not have any investments in variable interest entities requiring consolidation.